 </ img>

-Almost the entire body of the laptop is made ofmetal (plastic only the screen panel) calm gray with a matte finish.
-There are practically no signs of use visible on it, fingerprints do not remain, the laptop does not need to be constantly wiped to maintain a presentable appearance.
-On the top cover are only the Lenovo logos and the ThinkBook line:
+Almost the entire laptop body is made frommetal (plastic screen panel only) in a calm gray color with a matte finish.
+There are practically no traces of use visible on it, fingerprints do not remain, and the laptop does not need to be constantly wiped to maintain a presentable appearance.
+On the top cover there are only Lenovo and ThinkBook line logos:

 </ img>